Additivity and Fiber Sequences for Combinatorial K-Theory: The Additivity Theorem

-It will also be useful to have this more general version of the Additivity Theorem at hand.
+It will also be useful to have a more general version of the Additivity Theorem at hand.

-\begin{thm} Let $\A,\B\subseteq\C$ be full $\fcgw$ subcategories of an $\fcgwa$ category $(\C,\W)$.
-Then, the map induced by is a homotopy equivalence. \end{thm} \begin{proof} The proof is identical to the relevant part of \cite[Proposition 1.3.2]{Waldhausen}, since by \cref{trivialextension} our $\fcgw$ categories always admit trivial extensions of the form \end{proof}
+\begin{thm} Let $\A,\B\subseteq\C$ be full $\fcgwa$ subcategories of a relative $\fcgwa$ category $(\C,\W)$.
+Then, the map induced by is a homotopy equivalence. \end{thm} \begin{proof} The proof is identical to the relevant part of \cite[Proposition 1.3.2]{Waldhausen}, since by \cref{trivialextension} our $\fcgwa$ categories always admit trivial extensions of the form \end{proof}

+In several instances, it will be useful to recognize when a certain $\fcgwa$ category is equivalent (in the sense of \cref{defn:equivalence}) to an extension category.
+We study this in the following lemma.